RiyaGadhave/C-RUSH-Marksheet-System-Interface/README.md

 🛠️FEATURE

 •Student name
 •Subject
 •Mother name
 •Seat no.
 •Stream
 •Marks for 5 subject
+above all are given from user

-•Calculate total percentage
+•Calculate total marks and  percentage
 •Grade assign on base of percentage

 📌FUNCTIONAL FLOW